 The actor who played General Hospital’s Kyle Sloane and Days of our Lives’ Scooter Nelson, has been cast in the new series Stumptown.
 Robb Derringer will play the recurring role of Randall Tapper.
 The series, which debuts on September 25 on ABC, stars Cobie Smulders (How I Met Your Mother) and Jake Johnson (New Girl).
 Based on a graphic novel, the story surrounds an army veteran (Smulders), with gambling debts and a brother to take care of, who becomes a private investigator in Portland, Oregon.
 Derringer also revealed to Soaps.com that he’ll take part in the new RuPaul Netflix series AJ and the Queen and is awaiting a season two pickup for Queen America, where he plays series regular Robert Crowe, opposite Catherine Zeta Jones.
 Back in July, he guest-starred on Marvel’s Agents of S.H.I.E.L.D. as Thomas.

 Penny Dreadful: City of Angels

-Hudson West (ex-Jake Spencer, General Hospital) has landed a recurring role on the Showtime series Penny Dreadful: City of Angeles.
+Hudson West (ex-Jake Spencer, General Hospital) has landed a recurring role on the Showtime series Penny Dreadful: City of Angeles, which premieres on Sunday April 26 at 10:00 PM.
 He will play Trevor Craft in the supernatural tale set in 1938 Los Angeles that explores its characters’ connection to the deity Santa Muerte and the Devil.
 Natalie Dormer (Game of Thrones), Nathan Lane (Modern Family) and Dominic Sherwood (Shadowhunters) also star in the Showtime series billed as a follow-up to the Penny Dreadful that ran from 2014 – 2016.

 — Gilles Marini (@GillesMarini) July 2, 2019